j3k0/cordova-plugin-purchase-documentation/discover/generalities-about-iap-technology.md

 * _Non-Renewing Subscriptions._
   * Temporary subscriptions that users have to renew manually.

-Android actually only makes the difference between products incurring recurring or non-recurring payments, i.e. Auto-Renewing Subscriptions vs everything else.
+Google Play actually only makes the difference between products incurring recurring or non-recurring payments, i.e. Auto-Renewing Subscriptions vs everything else.
 But iOS has a strict differentiation between those 4 categories.
 As such the plugin provides the logic for those 4 categories on both platforms so you can write one code that works everywhere.

 ## User Accounts